JWST Observing Overheads and Time Accounting Overview

 An APT observation is made up of one or more visits, but APT decides when multiple visits are required.
 If needed, APT will break an observation into multiple visits according to the following rules:

 • The total pointing change is large enough that it is no longer feasible to use a single guide star for all exposures.
-For moving targets, this distance assumed is 30”.
+For moving targets, this distance assumed to be 30”.
 For fixed targets, this distance is a function of galactic latitude and is based on the density of available guide stars.
 The visit splitting distance is shown in each observation template in APT after a target is selected.

 • The total duration of the visit exceeds a maximum of 24 hours.
 This limit is imposed for efficiency (because very long visits are hard to schedule efficiently) and to preserve flexibility to insert engineering visits where needed.